-The City will comply with the grievance procedure as outlined in Resolution No. 79-22, adopted February 13, 1979, a copy of which is attached hereto.
+10.1 RPPSMA and City agree to comply with the grievance procedure outlined in Resolution No. 79-22, adopted February 13, 1979, a copy of which is attached hereto.
 Failure to meet any timeline or specifically comply with any other requirement of the grievance procedure constitutes a specific waiver and is a bar to further consideration of the grievance.